[Updated, Aug 2026]

 Although air conditioning is a known contributor to their monthly expenses, the primary factor driving up the electricity bill is a clothes dryer, despite their convenience.
 Fortunately, 68.3% of respondents do not own this heavy consuming appliance.

-Awareness of Electricity Consumption
+Awareness Of Electricity Consumption

-Trends in Household Electricity Monitoring
+Trends In Household Electricity Monitoring

 Approximately 90% of respondents monitor their household electricity consumption through monthly bills, while the remaining 10% leverage technology to track real-time usage.
 Examples of these tracking systems are smart meters and mobile apps like the SP Group App.